mehrad31415/Float-Java-Parser/README.md

 # Float-Java-Parser
-This is a small parser (in Haskell) for Java Floating point numbers.
+This is a small parser (in Haskell) for Java^Floating point numbers.

 The following steps have been taken: